thephez/dash-user-docs/docs/core/api-ref/core-api-ref-remote-procedure-calls-network.md

 *See also*

-* [ListBanned](/docs/core-api-ref-remote-procedure-calls-network#listbanned): lists all banned IPs/Subnets.
+* [ListBanned](/docs/core-api-ref-remote-procedure-calls-network#listbanned): lists all manually banned IPs/Subnets.
 * [ClearBanned](/docs/core-api-ref-remote-procedure-calls-network#clearbanned): clears list of banned nodes.

 ## SetNetworkActive

 *Added in Bitcoin Core 0.14.0*

-The [`setnetworkactive` RPC](../api-ref/core-api-ref-remote-procedure-calls-network.md#setnetworkactive) disables/enables all P2P network activity.
+The [`setnetworkactive` RPC](core-api-ref-remote-procedure-calls-network#setnetworkactive) disables/enables all P2P network activity.

 *Parameter #1---whether to disable or enable all P2P network activity*